sbatururimi/pid-control/writeup.md

 In order to keep track of the twiddle execution and the switch back to the simulator call, I use a 4-bit mask (**_step** in the code):
 ![alt text][image1]

-The order has been slightly changed in the c++ code but still follows the python code.
+The order has been slightly changed in the c++ code but still follows the same logic as the python code.
 For the logic behind the mask, here the scheme:
 ![alt text][image2]

 ---